[Estimated read time: 5 minutes]

 2. Limit Holiday Decoration

 When selling your home -- life doesn't stop.
 Holidays will come and typically homeowners will want to decorate accordingly.
 However, some homeowners tend to decorate a little more than others.
 If you believe that you may fall into that category, consider toning it down this year.
 Consider saving it for next year at the new home.

 You want to hold back on any distractions from the home.
 By lightly decorating you can still make your home inviting for holiday-themed showings but not cause a distraction to what your house has to offer.

 3. Turn up the Heat

+Thinking about selling your house this winter?
 Depending on what region you are in the temperatures may start to get pretty cold.
-When you get that notification of an upcoming showing, consider turning the heat up just a little so it is nice and warm for guest coming in from the bitter temperatures.
+When you get that notification of an upcoming showing, consider turning the heat up just a little so it is nice and warm for guests coming in from the bitter temperatures.
 Also, remember to reverse the direction that your fan spins to help circulate the warmer air that may be higher in rooms with vaulted ceilings.
 This can also help you save on energy cost during the colder months.

 4. Keep Walk Ways Clear

 As we move into the colder months and unfortunately for some, we'll start to see reports of snow.
 If you have your home on the market, it is important to keep safety in mind.
 Especially if there are any inclined walkways or steps.
 Always make sure they are clear of all snow and ice so nobody unexpectedly slips and falls.
 Shoveling your driveway is a good idea as well and will also make it look nicer.